You’re So Good At Conversation!

 at least anecdotal data to back that up for sure.

-Well, so apparently Gen Z is just throwing a huge wrench in the works.
+Uh, well, there, so apparently, Gen Z is just throwing a huge wrench in the works.

-Like when we were growing up, you would not feel like you had to say, oh, well, I'm Josh Clark and here's what I need from you.
+That's not true.
+Like, when we were growing up, you would not feel like you had to say, Oh, well, I'm Josh Clark, and here's what I need from you.

-You'd just say, oh, hey, I need this or whatever.
+You'd just say, Oh, hey, I'm I need this or whatever.

 There's something called the Gen Z stare where they're essentially pulling a Josh where you can tell them a story and they just stare back at you blankly at the end when it's their turn.